Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 benchmark image ImageProcessingAlgorithms ImageContrastModifier > run.moon.log
 ```

-The power usage information was inside the HardwareFramework
+The utilization and power usage information was inside the `HardwareFramework/reports` directory.

 ### Catapult